Speech Dispatcher

 spd-say -o rhvoice -l pt "Sejam todos bem vindos!"

-Now it’s need to open the file ~/.config/speech-dispatcher/speechd.conf and replace this line #DefaultModule espeak-ng with DefaultModule rhvoice.
+Now it’s need to open the file /etc/speech-dispatcher/speechd.conf or ~/.config/speech-dispatcher/speechd.conf and replace this line #DefaultModule espeak-ng with DefaultModule rhvoice.
 After that we will restart service:

 # Restart service